Can I Use My Will to Distribute Insurance Proceeds?

 2. Revocable nomination

-For insurance policies entered into after 1 September 2009, under section 49M of the Insurance Act, you may make a revocable nomination in your insurance policy in favour of any person such that upon your death, the insurance proceeds will go to this nominee.
+Under section 133 of the Insurance Act, you may make a revocable nomination in your insurance policy in favour of any person such that upon your death, the insurance proceeds will go to this nominee.

 A revocable nomination is a nomination that may be revoked, meaning you may change the nominee that will receive your insurance proceeds if you wish to.